abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter07.md

 - We have team with primary and secondary roster
 - We can find what is best for us using 1 - 3 sites
 - We are looking how many people we need and how we calculate costs
-- We don’t try focus on daily shifts that will make example more complicated
+- We don’t try to focus on daily shifts that will make example more complicated
 - We don’t use combinations as primary in daily and secondary weekly that make example more complicated too
-- We skipping many possible combination, don’t think that is only good way how to do it, this is more about how you think for your use case
+- We're skipping many possible combinations, don’t think that is only good way how to do it, this is more about how you think for your use case

 Some numbers first, calculate and think what is important to you and if you have enough people to achieve at least this minimum number of people with your conditions.
-My example calculates with two roasters and we can choose between 1-3 sites.
+My example calculates with two roasters, and we can choose between 1-3 sites.

 ![](/courses/chapter-7.png)